ljlm0402/typescript-express-starter/README.md

 ## 🛎 Available Commands for the Server

-- Run the Server in production mode : `npm run start`
+- Run the Server in production mode : `npm run start` or `Start typescript-express-starter` in VS Code
-- Run the Server in development mode : `npm run dev`
+- Run the Server in development mode : `npm run dev` or `Dev typescript-express-starter` in VS Code
-- Run all unit-tests : `npm run test`
+- Run all unit-tests : `npm run test` or `Test typescript-express-starter` in VS Code
-- Check for linting errors : `npm run lint`
+- Check for linting errors : `npm run lint` or `Lint typescript-express-starter` in VS Code
-- Fix for linting : `npm run lint:fix`
+- Fix for linting : `npm run lint:fix` or `Lint:Fix typescript-express-starter` in VS Code

 ## 💎 The Package Features